Best practices for all isolation architectures

 Any changes to security policies to the Root MG

 Updates of the custom role definitions

 New custom roles created

-Custom governance rules - If your organizations established any separation of duties rules (for example, a holder of a Global Administrator tenant GA can't be owner/contributor of subscriptions), create alerts or configure periodic reviews to detect violations.
+Custom separation of duties rules - If your organizations established any separation of duties rules (for example, a holder of a Global Administrator tenant GA can't be owner/contributor of subscriptions), use Microsoft Entra Entitlement Management incompatible access packages to enforce separation of duties, and create alerts or configure periodic reviews to detect violations by administrators.

 Other monitoring considerations - Azure subscriptions that contain resources used for Log Management should be considered as critical infrastructure (Tier 0) and locked down to the Security Operations team of the corresponding environment.
 Consider using tools such as Azure Policy to enforce additional controls to these subscriptions.

 Whenever possible, operational tools that will be used across multiple tenants should be designed to run as a Microsoft Entra multi-tenant application to avoid redeployment of multiple instances on each tenant and avoid operational inefficiencies.
 The implementation should include authorization logic in to ensure that isolation between users and data is preserved.